Endolith: Endolithic parasitism

 Until the 1990s phototrophic endoliths were thought of as somewhat benign, but evidence has since surfaced that phototrophic endoliths (primarily cyanobacteria) have infested 50 to 80% of midshore populations of the mussel species Perna perna located in South Africa.
 The infestation of phototrophic endoliths resulted in lethal and sub-lethal effects such as the decrease in strength of the mussel shells.
 Although the rate of thickening of the shells were faster in more infested areas it is not rapid enough to combat the degradation of the mussel shells.

-Endolithic fungi and the mass extinction of Cretaceous dinosaurs
+Endolithic fungi found in the eggs of Cretaceous dinosaurs

 Evidence of endolithic fungi were discovered within dinosaur eggshell found in central China.
-They were characterized as being “needle-like, ribbon-like, and silk-like."
+They were characterized as being “needle-like, ribbon-like, and silk-like.".

 Fungus is seldom fossilized and even when it is preserved it can be difficult to distinguish endolithic hyphae from endolithic cyanobacteria and algae.
 Endolithic microbes can, however, be distinguished based on their distribution, ecology, and morphology.

-According to a 2008 study, the endolithic fungi that formed on the eggshells would have resulted in the abnormal incubation of the eggs and may have contributed to the mass extinction of these dinosaurs.
+According to a 2008 study, the endolithic fungi that formed on the eggshells would have resulted in the abnormal incubation of the eggs and may have killed the embryos in infected eggs of these dinosaurs.
 It may also have led to the preservation of dinosaur eggs, including some that contained embryos.